audiotranskription Hintergrund

 How exactly does it work?

-You can copy all the material generated in the following steps into this text to document the rest of the text and the entire process.
+3. Create a blank Word document: You should copy all the material generated in the following steps into a blank Word document one by one to record the entire process.

 Round 1